SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 or for many types, you can ask Swift to synthesize an implementation for you.
 In both cases,
-you add conformance to the standard library's ``Equivalence`` protocol.
+you add conformance to the standard library's ``Equatable`` protocol.

 You provide an implementation of the ``==`` operator in the same way as you implement other infix operators: